Washington Heights, Manhattan: Religion

 Washington Heights' many Jewish institutions underwent significant change throughout the 20th century, with many of their locations in the southern part of the neighborhood being sold to Christian congregations as they closed or moved to more northern areas, where a significant population of Jewish people remained after the white flight of the 1960s and 1970s.
-Some Jewish congregations were founded by German Jewish immigrants during the flight from Nazi persecution in the 1930s and 1940s, such as the Conservative Fort Tryon Jewish Center, while others predate it, such as the Orthodox Mount Sinai Jewish Center.
-Khal Adath Jeshurun is an Orthodox congregation started by Rabbi Joseph Breuer in New York, a continuation of his father's Jewish community in Frankfurt am Main, which includes the Yeshiva Rabbi Samson Raphael Hirsch as a parochial school.
+Some Jewish congregations were founded by German Jewish immigrants during their flight from Nazi persecution in the 1930s and 1940s, such as the Conservative Fort Tryon Jewish Center, while others predate it, such as the Orthodox Mount Sinai Jewish Center.
+Khal Adath Jeshurun is an Orthodox congregation started by Rabbi Joseph Breuer in New York City, a continuation of his father's Jewish community in Frankfurt am Main, Germany, which includes the Yeshiva Rabbi Samson Raphael Hirsch as a parochial school.

 Arts

-In 2015, the Northern Manhattan Arts Alliance and the Department of Transportation organized with graffiti artists such as Cope2 to repaint the 191st Street subway tunnel.
+In 2015, the Northern Manhattan Arts Alliance and the Department of Transportation arranged with graffiti artists such as Cope2 to repaint the 191st Street subway tunnel.

+Washington Heights, along with other parts of the city such as the Bronx, had a significant role in the early history of graffiti in New York City.
+In 1971, TAKI 183 (born on 183rd Street) was the first graffiti tagger to be exposed to the broader public through a profile in The New York Times; 188th Street and Audubon Avenue has also been cited as a location where graffiti writers exchanged names and ideas in the 1970s.

+The Northern Manhattan Arts Alliance, founded in 2007 to support local artists, organizes the annual Uptown Arts Stroll, which features artists from Upper Manhattan in public locations for several weeks each summer.